Skip to main content

 4. Modern Turkish Literature,

-It aims to bridge the significant gap in this field, working in collaboration with existing departments to revive literary values, elevate Turkish language and literature to their rightful place among world languages and literatures, and ensure that Turkish is recognized not only as a literary language but also as a scientific one.
+The Department of Turkish Language and Literature, which consists of these academic branches, aims to fill the significant gap felt in this field, to revive our literary values in cooperation with existing departments, to restore Turkish language and literature to its distinguished position among world languages and literatures, and to ensure that Turkish attains the place it deserves not only as a literary language but also as a language of science.